Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 5 Quatloos; that only happens when we agree on the trade terms and I send you a `payment` of 5 Quatloos, the actual asset.

+If you reject my offer, I can change it so that the `amount` I specify is for 10 Quatloos.
+I haven't added actual assets of 5 Quatloos to what I send you, only the description of assets in the offer I'm making for the sword.

-Some analogies may be helpful in understanding this:
+An analogy may be helpful in understanding this:

 - Let's say Caltech replicates its [famous hack of the Rose Bowl scoreboard](https://www.admissions.caltech.edu/pranks).
 But this time, instead of changing the team names, they change the score display from 14-7 to 0-21.
 This does not change the actual game score (the "asset"); that's part of the game itself and based on record keeping of what's happened during the game.
 The score on the scoreboard is just a description of the game's "asset", post-hack an incorrect one.
-- A typo in the Wall Street Journal's stock listings results in Google stock being shown as having closed the previous day at 15 dollars per share rather than the correct 1507 dollars.
-This does not cause Google stock to be valued at 15; it's not the actual asset, but a description of its value (again, in this case, an incorrect one).

 Making a new `amount` does not create any new assets.
 Nor does adding two `amounts`; since an `amount` is immutable, the addition just creates a new `amount` while the original two still exist.
 Since an `amount` is just a description of an asset, it's the same as how you can't create a new ten dollar bill by drawing one; a new one has to be minted (printed) by an authorized government-run facility with its asset status derived from its government backing.
-Similarly, new assets in ERTP are created by using a `mint` to create a new `payment` that contains a newly created asset.
+Similarly, `mints` create new assets in ERTP by creating a new `payment` that contains a newly created asset.

 So an `amount` just describes an asset along the two axes of how many and what units it's in (`value` and `brand`).
 They're used as a way of negotiating with parties that doesn't involve sending/sharing the actual asset until a deal is made.

 In other words, I don't make you an offer that I'll swap you a ticket to *Hamilton* for $300 by sending you an actual ticket any more than you sent me $300 before finding out what I'd give you for it.
 Instead, I make you an offer by sending you a written description of what I'm willing to swap ("I will swap a *Hamilton* ticket for $300").
 If the offer is accepted, then I send you the actual asset,